 The anterior abdominal wall is composed of several distinct layers of soft tissue.
 Beneath the skin and subcutaneous fat lie Camper fascia and the more membranous Scarpa fascia.
 In the center of the abdomen, the next layer of tissue is the rectus abdominus muscle, bounded by the anterior and posterior rectus sheaths above the arcuate line.
 Beneath the arcuate line, the rectus has only an anterior sheath, making that layer weaker posteriorly.

 The lateral aspects of the abdominal wall are composed of four layers: the external oblique, the internal oblique, the transversus abdominus, and the transversalis fascia.
 While all of the above muscles contribute to the shape and contour of the abdomen, it is the rectus abdominus that is chiefly responsible for the outline of the mid abdomen.

 In performing an abdominoplasty, the skin and subcutaneous fat is dissected off of the anterior rectus sheath and the external oblique muscles.
 Identification of the relevant tissue planes is critical to a proper dissection, especially in the event of prior surgery (ie, cesarean section) or abdominal hernias.
 It is also important to distinguish between the different muscle groups, their fascia, and their orientation when performing the tissue plication.

 If the muscle layers or their fascia appear particularly weak, mesh may be used to ensure the strength of the abdominal wall.
-Variations in intra-abdominal pressure, postoperative changes in the distribution of tension lines, and long incisions will promote the ...
+Variations in intra-abdominal pressure, postoperative changes in the distribution of tension lines, and long incisions will ...